 I was actually dating a girl from Guatemala City (spoiler alert: didn’t end well), so I stayed with her family.
 But here are some other places I’ve heard good things about:

-Capsule Hostel– Most popular by far, pancake breakfast, great location in Historic Center
+Capsule Hostel– Most popular by far, pancake breakfast, great location in the historic center

 Tequila Sunrise Hostel – Breakfast buffet, close to airport, restaurants, and bars